AlainJoss/scraping_migros.ch/README.md

 ## 📊 Data Collected

-The final dataset contains 9,602 rows with 75 attributes.
+The final dataset contains 16,845 rows with 79 attributes.
-The number of unique products is 9,545.
 Duplicates are due to products appearing in multiple subcategories.
+The focus is on the nutritional content of the products.
+Other useful information that could have been collected includes "country of production", "rating", "climate impact", etc.

 Here are some of the attributes collected: